 Feline:

-Fecal Exams, Canine 4dx Heartworm Tests, Feline Triple Snap Tests, Urinalysis, and Routine Chemistry Panels are all offered at annual appointments to give us, and you, the best insight to your fur-baby's overall current health status.
-We highly recommend routine chemistry and urinalysis once your pet is considered a senior at 7 years old.
+Fecal Exams, Canine 4dx Heartworm Tests, Feline Triple Snap Tests, Urinalysis, and Routine Chemistry Panels are all offered at annual appointments to give the best insight to your fur-baby's overall current health status.
+We highly recommend a routine Wellness Panel every year.

 We have the ability to preform a wide range of surgeries that your pet may need.
 We recommend spaying and neutering every pet due to medical conditions they can develop with age.
 Exams are required to diagnosis other conditions that may require surgery.
 Core vaccines (rabies/dhpp/bordetella, rabies/FVRCP) must be up to date prior to any elective surgical procedure.

-Spaying and Neutering your fur babies is the best way to prevent life threatening conditions such as testicular cancer, prostate cancer, pyometra, and mammary cancer.
-These conditions often develop as your fur-baby ages.
-In order to avoid these conditions, we recommend spaying and neutering between 5-6 months of age.
+Spaying and Neutering your fur baby is the best way to prevent life threatening conditions such as testicular cancer, prostate cancer, pyometra, and mammary cancer.
+These conditions can develop in unaltered dogs and cats.
+In order to avoid or reduce the risk of these conditions, we recommend spaying and neutering between 5-6 months of age.

 Routine dental cleanings are important for preventing periodontal disease, tooth decay, and bad breath.
-As your pet ages, the risks increase and the more important it is to make note of the dental hygiene.
 Each pet develops tartar at different rates due to genetics and diet, therefore it is important to keep a good eye on your pet's dental health.
-We recommend dental cleanings when tartar become present.
+We recommend dental cleanings when tartar is present but before calculus and gingivitis develop.

 We offer dental cleanings at a discounted price during the month of February!